RMLEvans/UltimatumGame/README.md

-Algorithm of the Stochastic Spatial Ultimatum Game B-D Process (Random birth causes a fitness-dependent death):
+Algorithm of the Stochastic Spatial Ultimatum Game B-D Process (Random birth causes a fitness-

+dependent death):

 Agents filling a square grid are chosen at random play the Ultimatum Game, making an offer to a randomly chosen one of their four immediate neighbours.
 The offerer is chosen stochastically at a mean rate of once per agent per timestep.
 Also stochastically, with a mean rate of BirthRate per agent, agents are selected randomly to reproduce.
 Their offspring replaces either the weakest of the parent's four neighbours (with probability SP) or a random neighbour (with probability 1-SP).
 Offspring inherit none of the parent's wealth.
 They inherit the parent's offer and acceptance values +/- a uniformly distributed random mutation of standard deviation mu.